Main Topic 2: Neurotechnology and privacy: Navigating human rights and regulatory challenges in the age of neural data

 Arguments

-Neurodata should be recognized as special category of sensitive data
+Neurodata should be recognized as a special category of personal data requiring the highest level of protection, similar to genetic and biometric data

 Speakers